dduyds/Multi-Object-Classification-based-on-Deep-Learning-Models/README.md

 | MobileNetV2       | AN-LS         | 51.0          |
 | MobileNetV2       | HU            | 47.0          |

-**Evaluation**
+**Evaluation:**
-This hybrid model aimed to integrate the simplified label input structure of the Positive-Only Label model with the label-dependency modeling strength of C-Tran.
+This hybrid model aimed to integrate the simplified label input structure of the Single Positive Labels model with the label-dependency modeling strength of C-Tran.
 However, the results indicate that the combined model does not outperform the original C-Tran.

 Specifically, the configuration using the ROLE loss function with EfficientNetB0 as the feature extractor gave the best result (test mAP = 54.9), surpassing the configurations that used AN-LS and Huber.
 Nevertheless, this still falls short compared to the ~91.3% test accuracy achieved by the original C-Tran.
 This gap may stem from the reduction in label richness in the input, which prevents the model from leveraging the full capability of the C-Tran architecture.
 Furthermore, setting all labels to an "unknown" state might introduce noise, making it harder for the model to learn meaningful semantic relationships.